Chapter 11. Writing Style

 More rules will be introduced in the upcoming days when and where required.

-Vale can be used from command line and from within editor or IDE. textproc/vale can be installed as following:
+Vale can be used from the command line and from within an editor or IDE. textproc/vale can be installed as following:

 $ pkg install vale

-Considering the fact that doc repository was cloned into ~/doc" the following commands are required to run:
+Assuming that the doc repository was cloned into ~/doc the following commands are required to run:

 % cd ~/doc